Wikipedia

 In 358, the emperor Constantius II requested two councils, one of the western bishops at Ariminum (now Rimini in Northern Italy) and one of the eastern bishops at Nicomedia.

 An earthquake struck Nicomedia, and in 359 the eastern council met at Seleucia Isauria instead.
 The council was bitterly divided and procedurally irregular, and the two parties met separately and reached opposing decisions.
-Following the Homoian view, Acacius of Caesarea declared that the son was "like the Father".
-However, Basil of Ancyra and his party, following a (Homoiousian) Creed of Antioch from 341, declared that the son was of "similar substance" to the Father.
+Following the Homoian view, Acacius of Caesarea declared that the Son was "like the Father".
+But Basil of Ancyra and his party, following a (Homoiousian) Creed of Antioch from 341, declared that the Son was of "similar substance" to the Father.
 The majority at Seleucia accepted the "similar substance" view and deposed the opposing party.

 After the Council of Constantinople, the homoian bishop Acacius deposed and banished several homoiousian bishops, including Macedonius I of Constantinople, Basil, Eustathius, Eleusius of Cyzicus, Dracontius of Pergamum, Neonas of Seleucia, Sophronius of Pompeiopolis, Elpidius of Satala and Cyril of Jerusalem.
 At the same time, Acacius also deposed and banished the Anomoean deacon Aëtius.